+The Board shall comprise not less than four Directors.
 The Board currently consists of five independent non-executive Directors, the majority of whom are non-South African residents.
 The Chairperson is female, is an independent non-executive Director, and is a member of, but does not chair, the Social and Ethics Committee, and does not serve on any other Committee.

-In order to facilitate TRG SA's rendering of services in terms of the investment services agreement and to support the Board, TRG SA has provided Senior Advisors to fulfil the roles of Ethos Capital's Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO"); these individuals are not members of the Board of Directors.
+In order to facilitate TRG SA's rendering of services in terms of the investment services agreement and to support the Board, TRG SA has provided Senior Advisors to fulfil the roles of Ethos Capital's

+Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO"); these individuals are not members of the Board of Directors.